 The Committee is due to hold an evidence session with the Minister for Further Education, Higher Education and Science on 7 March 2018.
 The focus of the session will be fair access, although the Committee may ask questions on the breadth of the Minister's portfolio.
 In advance of the session, the Committee wrote to the Minister with a number of questions following up on the recommendations of its predecessor committee.

 The Committee also received two submissions in advance of the session.

 The Committee wrote to the Minister seeking clarification on a number of issues raised in the meeting:

 Evidence Session - 21 February 2018

-The Committee is due to hear from the Commissioner for Fair Access on the 21 February 2018.
-Read the Commissioners statement below along with a submission from Universities Scotland.
+The Committee heard from the Commissioner for Fair Access on the 21 February 2018.
+Read the Official Report of the meeting on 21 February 2018.

 Visit to the Royal Conservatoire of Scotland - 15 January 2018

 The Committee visited the Royal of Conservatoire on 15 January 2018 to learn about its widening and fair access programmes.
 The Committee also met with staff and students from a number of other Higher Education Institutions based in Glasgow and the west of Scotland.

 On 25 January 2017, Committee will took evidence on the Commission on Widening Access from the Chair of the Commission, Dame Ruth Silver, and members of the Commission, followed by the Commissioner for Fair Access, Professor Sir Peter Scott.

 The Education and Skills Committee will hear from Scottish universities and the Royal Conservatoire of Scotland about the measures they are taking to widen access to their institutions on 16 May